 Old intralogistics solutions are not the smartest way to deal with that situation.
 More frequent deliveries means more orders have to be processed every day.
 This might become an issue for solutions based on standard sortation due to the constraint represented by the number of physical destinations available.
 And smaller orders mean that the typical batch effect is reduced; therefore batch picking is less effective, unless you find yourself in special situations.

 TGW offers FlashPick® and OmniPick® to master the unpredictable.
-The company has developed a tool that helps to find the most appropriate solution for fulfilment companies.
+The company has developed a tool that helps to find the most appropriate solution for fulfillment companies.
 FlashPick® and OmniPick® address, compared to other solutions, all three major challenges of the industry: The solutions help companies to master the unpredictability of demand, to increase the service level and to deal with the scarcity of labour.

-FlashPick® is a smart Goods-to-Person (GTP) order fulfilment solution for single piece picking.
+FlashPick® is a smart Goods-to-Person (GTP) order fulfillment solution for single piece picking.
 It is based on a shuttle system for automated storage and retrieval (AS/RS) of containers.
 The second part is a high-performance one-to-one picking workstation, where a person or a robot picks.
-The principle behind it is discrete order-by-order fulfilment, therefore TGW does not use a batching of orders.
+The principle behind it is discrete order-by-order fulfillment, therefore TGW does not use a batching of orders.
 The process is very simple for the picker: The system presents one SKU container to pick from and one order container to pick into.
 After the picking process SKU containers return to the system while order containers can be routed towards the shipping area.